INSTITUTIONALISED SEXISM IN THE POLICE

-The systemic cultural issues of misogyny and sexism within the Metropolitan Police and other constabularies have become front page news in 2022.
+The systemic cultural issues of misogyny and sexism within the Metropolitan Police and other constabularies have become front page news in recent years.
 The actions of the spycops prove that this issue has been running rampant for decades.
-Institutional sexism is at the heart of these abusive police deployments.
+Institutionalised sexism is at the heart of these abusive police deployments.
 Raising awareness of what this means and how it functions is a key element of our campaigning around this issue.

 This must never happen to other women again.
 All abuse and mistreatment of women by police officers paid to serve them must end.